No-harm calibration for generalized Oaxaca-Blinder estimators: Introduction

 \section{Introduction}

-In completely randomized experiments, \citelatex{lin13} demonstrated that linear regression employing treatment-by-covariate interactions can be used to estimate the sample average treatment effect while adjusting for baseline features.
-The orthogonalities arising in the geometry of linear regression in concert with the act of randomization yield a ``do-no-harm" property for the resulting estimator: assuming neither the existence of a true linear model nor a generative model for the outcome variables, the regression-adjusted estimator is never worse than the usual difference in means estimator.
+In completely randomized experiments, \citetrefs{lin13} demonstrated that linear regression employing treatment-by-covariate interactions can be used to estimate the sample average treatment effect while adjusting for baseline features.
+The orthogonalities arising in the geometry of linear regression in concert with the act of randomization yield a ``do-no-harm" property for the resulting estimator: assuming neither the existence of a true linear model nor a generative model for the outcome variables, the regression-adjusted estimator's asymptotic variance is never larger than that of the usual difference in means estimator.
+While the resulting estimator is asymptotically no less efficient than the difference in means regardless of the data generating process, linear regression seems ill-suited for modeling phenomena such as binary or count data.
+In such contexts, leveraging a nonlinear model such as logistic or Poisson regression may seem more natural.

-\citeauthor{lin13}'s \citeyearpar{lin13} regression-adjusted estimator can be viewed as an imputation estimator: the practitioner uses linear regressions of outcomes on covariates to impute counterfactual outcomes, and then takes the difference in means between the imputed populations as their estimate of the treatment effect.
-Building upon the work of \citelatex{OaxacaOriginal} and \citelatex{BlinderOriginal} among others, \citelatex{generalizedOB} present a general theory for leveraging ``simple'' nonlinear models to impute missing potential outcomes, providing conditions under which the resulting treatment effect estimators, coined \textit{generalized Oaxaca-Blinder estimators}, obey a central limit theorem.
-Their results facilitate the use of more conventional models for certain outcome variable types, such as logistic regression for binary outcomes and Poisson regression for count data.
-That said, \citelatex{generalizedOB} were not able to establish a non-inferiority property for these nonlinear estimators relative to difference in means estimator, raising the concern that imputation with more general prediction functions could degrade inference relative to no adjustment whatsoever.
-As regression-based estimators have been criticized for their lack of interpretability relative to the difference in means \citeplatex{freedmanRegAdj1}, the potential for statistical inferiority would further weaken the argument for deploying them in practice.
-In this note we provide a remedy, proposing a calibration procedure that confers non-inferiority after nonlinear regression adjustment.
-To the best of our knowledge this is the first estimator leveraging nonlinear adjustment to accomplish this while remaining agnostic to the truth of an underlying nonlinear model.
+Lin's (2013) regression-adjusted estimator can be viewed as an imputation estimator: the practitioner uses linear regressions of outcomes on covariates to impute counterfactual outcomes, and then takes the difference in means between the imputed populations as their estimate of the treatment effect.
+Building upon the work of \citetrefs{OaxacaOriginal} and \citetrefs{BlinderOriginal} among others, \citetrefs{generalizedOB} present a general theory for leveraging ``simple'' nonlinear models to impute missing potential outcomes, providing conditions for consistency and asymptotic normality for the resulting treatment effect estimators, coined \textit{generalized Oaxaca-Blinder estimators}.
+That said, \citetrefs{generalizedOB} were not able to establish a non-inferiority property for these nonlinear estimators relative to the difference in means estimator, raising the concern that imputation with more general prediction functions could degrade inference relative to no adjustment whatsoever.